zinint/OSCD_Invoke-Obfuscation/OSCD - Issue - Invoke-Obfuscation.md

 # type token example
 [Scriptblock]::Create("Write-Host $env:path")
 ```
-#### Just pick the сases you prefer and develop Sigma rule(s) for them.
-When you're done, create a Pull Request to OSCD Sigma branch and specify this issue's number and the case numbers you've solved:
-(*e.g., "Develop Sigma rules for Invoke-Obfuscation #578 Case #1,3"*) <br/> (*e.g., "Develop Sigma rules for Invoke-Obfuscation #578 Case #1-15"*) <br/>
-### Remember that our main goal here is to detect the obfuscation method itself, not a specific command.
+#### Remember that our main goal here is to detect the obfuscation method itself, not a specific command.
 Some obfuscations are already covered by the Invoke-Obfuscation author himself, even for the method commented out in the code:
 [Rule # 1](https://github.com/Neo23x0/sigma/blob/master/rules/windows/powershell/powershell_invoke_obfuscation_obfuscated_iex.yml)
 [Rule # 2](https://github.com/Neo23x0/sigma/blob/master/rules/windows/process_creation/win_invoke_obfuscation_obfuscated_iex_commandline.yml)
 [Rule # 3](https://github.com/Neo23x0/sigma/blob/master/rules/windows/builtin/win_invoke_obfuscation_obfuscated_iex_services.yml)
 You'll encounter patterns from these rules further on, that's because the source code block is copy/pasted into almost every encoding function so they can maintain zero dependencies and work on their own.
-Due to that fact you'll see some similar obfuscation results in different cases, that shouldn't distract you from our goal - we want to be able to detect the obfuscation method itself, not an obfuscation of a particular command, e.g. in [case 25](https://github.com/zinint/oscd_Invoke-Obfuscation/blob/master/OSCD%20-%20Issue%20-%20Invoke-Obfuscation.md#stdin-launcher-obfuscation) with the STDIN+ launcher, you should pay attention to ```cmd /c``` and ```| powershell``` patterns rather than the used command example or the ```$SHElLID[1]+$ShELlId[``` pattern.
+Due to that fact you'll see some similar obfuscation results in different cases, that shouldn't distract you from our goal - we want to be able to detect the obfuscation method itself, not an obfuscation of a particular command, e.g. in [task 25](https://github.com/zinint/oscd_Invoke-Obfuscation/blob/master/OSCD%20-%20Issue%20-%20Invoke-Obfuscation.md#stdin-launcher-obfuscation) with the STDIN+ launcher, you should pay attention to ```cmd /c``` and ```| powershell``` patterns rather than the used command example or the ```$SHElLID[1]+$ShELlId[``` pattern.

 #### A little tip for your regex development:
-you can copy the results from all cases for one or more obfuscation methods and paste them in [regex101](https://regex101.com/) to find possible similarities while developing a regex (you can save your progress there and even apply a dark theme (: ).
+you can copy the results from all tasks for one or more obfuscation methods and paste them in [regex101](https://regex101.com/) to find possible similarities while developing a regex (you can save your progress there and even apply a dark theme (: ).

 #### IMPORTANT!
 This is Open Security Collaborative Development, which is an Open international cybersecurity specialist initiative aiming to solve common problems, share knowledge, and improve general security posture - DO NOT HESITATE to check the work done and improve it, if you know how!